jacksmithxyz/personal-website/content/blog/delta-time-made-simple.md

 So this means for a character to travel the same amount of distance on screen, it actually takes *double* the time on the slower computer.

-This isn’t good as we want our gameplay to be consistent no mater what the frame rate is.
+This isn’t good as we want our gameplay to be consistent no matter what the frame rate is.

 ## So where does delta time come into this?